Save on Pinterest

 Headlights

 Being blasted by an oncoming car’s high beams puts you in danger because for that brief moment, your sight is severely impaired.
-That’s why smart, self-adjusting high beams are a car safety feature no vehicle should be without.
-Many still are, despite this technology being around for at least five years, per this Cnet article.
+That’s why smart, self-adjusting high beams are a car safety feature no vehicle should be without but many still are, despite this technology being around for at least five years now, per this Cnet article on smart high beams.
+This piece of auto tech automatically transitions your lights from high beams to regular strength headlights when a car is detected up ahead, keeping everyone safer on the road.
+Find out the things you’re doing to your car that mechanics wouldn’t.

 10 / 17